krmannix/downcloud/README.md

 * ~~Convert all to 1 host~~
 * Convert everything to use request dependency
 * Allow user to cycle through options

+State tree:

+Search for a user -> Choose a user
+				  -> Scroll to next 10 users
+				  -> Search for a different user